National Mindfulness Day for Christians

 Mindfulness and mental health for Christians

-Dr Rob Waller is a Consultant Psychiatrist working in New Zealand.
+Dr Rob Waller is a Consultant Psychiatrist working for the NHS in Edinburgh, Scotland.
 He has extensive experience in the management of serious and enduring mental illnesses, including the place of mindfulness and related practices.
-He is a director of the Mind and Soul Foundation.
+He is a Director of the Mind and Soul Foundation.

 Heather is employed by CWR/ Waverley Abbey College as their Lead Academic and BA (Hons) Counselling Programme leader, and, in addition, is CWR’s link tutor with Middlesex University.
 She has many years of experience as a Trainer, Counsellor/Psychotherapist and Supervisor.
 She is a Registered and Accredited Counsellor/Supervisor with the Association of Christian Counsellors and a Registered and Senior Accredited member of the British Association for Counselling and Psychotherapy (BACP).
 In her private clinical practice, she specialises in counselling adults who have been sexually abused in childhood and she and her husband, Ian, are involved in pastoral care in their local church.